Mark Farner: Post-Grand Funk Railroad

 After Grand Funk initially disbanded in 1976, Farner released his self-titled debut solo album in 1977, and his second, No Frills, in 1978 (both Atlantic Records).
 In 1981, Farner and Don Brewer launched a new Grand Funk line-up with bassist Dennis Bellinger and recorded two albums, Grand Funk Lives and What's Funk?
 Farner went solo again with 1988's Just Another Injustice on Frontline Records.
 His third Frontline release was 1991's Some Kind of Wonderful, which featured a revamped Jesus version of the Grand Funk classic of the same name.
 Farner became a born again Christian in the late 1980s and enjoyed success with the John Beland composition "Isn't it Amazing", which earned him a Dove Award nomination and reached No. 2 on the Contemporary Christian music charts.

 In the 1990s, Farner formed Lismark Communications with former Freedom Reader editor Steve Lisuk.
 Soon after, Farner began reissuing his solo albums on his own record label, LisMark Records.

 From 1994 to 1995, Farner toured with Ringo Starr's Allstars, which also featured Randy Bachman, John Entwistle, Felix Cavaliere, Billy Preston, and Starr's son, Zak Starkey.

-In the late 1990s, Farner reunited with Grand Funk, but left after three years to resume his solo career.
+In the late 1990s, Farner reunited with Grand Funk, but left after three years after disagreements with Brewer and resumed his solo career.
 He currently tours with his band, Mark Farner's American Band, which plays a mixture of Grand Funk songs and Farner's solo offerings.

 Farner had a pacemaker installed October 22, 2012, having struggled with heart troubles for the previous eight years.

 Farner was voted into the Michigan Rock and Roll Legends Hall of Fame as a solo artist in 2015.
 He had previously been inducted as a member of both Grand Funk Railroad and Terry Knight & The Pack.